Rudis1261/web-the-black-mote/README.md

 - Python-redis (V2.7.3-0ubuntu2)
 -- sudo apt-get install python-redis

-If there are any more dependancies, I apologize as this is all that springs to mind.
+If there are any more dependencies, I apologize as this is all that springs to mind.

 ***Once upon a time***

 I though I would share this, should someone look for something similar and happen upon this.

-The easiest way I found to send the keystrokes through Python is by installing ***xdotool*** which is a unix based scripting tool, wich is pretty awesome.
+The easiest way I found to send the keystrokes through Python is by installing ***xdotool*** which is a unix based scripting tool, which is pretty awesome.
 It supports all the multimedia keys.
 Including the context menu a.k.a "Menu".

 ***So what did I need it for?***
 I built a remote for my ***Ubuntu*** since my Compro Remote stopped working.

 ***How does it work?***
-It leverages Apache, Bootstrap, PHP, Redis, Python and finally xdotools (Boy that's a mouthfull).
+It leverages Apache, Bootstrap, PHP, Redis, Python and finally xdotools (Boy that's a mouthful).
 I created a mini website which I access through my WIFI with remote buttons which when clicked sends the command in the background to the PHP  Script running on Apache.

 This PHP script then saves the command and values in Redis which is polled constantly by Python.
 Once Python picks the command up.
-It checks it in the dictionary of commands and sends the appropiate command line to xdotool.
-Xdotool then runs the Media Keys or starts Rhythmbox or XBMC or pauses and plays.
+It checks it in the dictionary of commands and sends the appropriate command line to xdotool.
+Xdotool then runs the Media Keys or starts Rhythm-box or XBMC or pauses and plays.
 Whatever.
 So far it's working like a charm.

 ----------